Articles

-Things to Consider When Oversize Printing
+Things to Consider when Oversize Printing

 There are several things to think about when considering oversized printing.
 Oversized printing with Old Town Editions can be up to 60″ wide by 54 Feet long on either paper or canvas.
 Oversized prints pose obstacles that a standard sized prints do not.
 Some of the obstacles to overcome are shipping, delivery, installation, framing, and stretching.
 Oversized prints can be expensive to frame and difficult to ship once framed.
 Make sure you consider the recommended methods of framing before deciding on canvas or paper.
 These two completely different looks can have large price variances for framing.